Ponta Grossa: Demographics

-In 1969 with fiscal incentives in the government of Cyro Martins was installed of new industries, which generated a "bomm" of factories.
+In 1969 with fiscal incentives in the government of Cyro Martins was installed of new industries, which generated a boom of factories.
 In the 1980s there was an expansion of the urban network, while the railroad is now located in Uvaranas, accompanied by a better infrastructure and then the growth of the urban network and peripheral neighborhoods.
 In the later decade there were improvements in other sectors.
 Other districts have predominantly agrarian characteristics, although Guaragi is closer to an urbanized environment.
 Ponta Grossa became predominantly urban in the 1970s, in which 52.9% of people lived in urbanized areas.
 A period that also declines in the rural population that went from 28.2% to 20.2% between the 1980s and 1990s, explained by the mechanization of agriculture, where the labor force migrated to the city (until the 1960s it was only increasing).
 "Princess of fields" reached a rate of urbanization of 97.5% in the start 2000s.

 Among the controversial aspects is the intense slump that followed in the last decades of the twentieth century, markedly since 1989 due to rapid urbanization and real estate speculation that generated the "lack" of land (20% were idle).
 In all, there were 58,730 people living in precarious conditions in 2004.
 Often residing near urban arroyos sand with buildings in places that should be areas of preservation and inefficient policies for transfer or denial of relocation.

 By 2040 the population may reach 460 thousand inhabitants, an increase of 31% in relation to that registered in 2019, 3.4% above the national average and 11% of the predicted state average.